Headcount planning: a complete guide for HR

 Keep in mind that in order to set achievable company goals, you’ll need as much employee data as you can gather.
 So tap into your different workforce management tools—like your HRIS, ATS, and spend management system—for metrics that inform your headcount plan (salaries across departments, annual budgets, attrition rates, etc.) While these systems are often scattered across different tech stacks, you’ll save time if you can consolidate them into a unified platform.

-Solicit employee feedback
+2. Solicit employee feedback

 In your fact-finding mission, it’s also crucial to hear from current employees about their workload, engagement, and how they view company culture.
 This way, you can better assess whether teams could benefit from adding employees.
-And while hiring managers and others involved in the headcount planning process can’t talk to every employee, surveys can help you cast a wide net.
+And while hiring managers and others involved in the headcount management can’t talk to every employee, surveys can help you cast a wide net.

-Identify skill and hiring gaps
+3. Identify skill and hiring gaps

 When assessing your current workforce, measure the skills you have against the skills you need.
 Look at your org chart by department and see which attributes can round out teams.
 If your marketing team struggles churning out audience-engaging LinkedIn posts, consider hiring a social media specialist.
 If you’re looking to scale, prioritize growing your sales team.